Daniel Burnap of East Windsor, Connecticut. Tall case clock. -SOLD-

 This clock was made circa 1785 and stands approximately 7 feet 5 inches tall.
 It is inventory number RR-33.

 About Daniel Burnap of East Windsor, Connecticut.

 Daniel Burnap was the son of Captain Abraham and Susan (Wright) Burnap.
 He was born in Coventry, Connecticut on November 1, 1759.
-It is In 1774, he is listed as an apprentice of Thomas Harland.
+In 1774, he is listed as an apprentice of Thomas Harland’s.
 Harland was a very talented English born clockmaker who settled in Norwich in 1773.
 It is thought that here, he learned not only the skill of clockmaking but also engraving, silversmithing, watch repairing and other related skills.
-As a journeyman, Burnap settled in East Windsor sometime before 1779 and in 1805 he built the homestead which he continued to occupy during the remainder of his life.
+As a journeyman, Burnap settled in the town of East Windsor sometime before 1779.
+By 1805, he built the homestead which he continued to occupy during the remainder of his life.
 It is in this town that he was most active making clocks and training apprentices of his own.
-This includes one of ConnecticutÕs most famous clockmakers, Eli Terry.
-Other apprentices that are thought to have trained under Burnap include Daniel Kellogg, Harvey Sadd, Abel Bliss Lewis Curtis, Nathaniel Olmsted, levi Pitkin, Flavel Bingham, Ela Burnap and Thomas Lyman.
+This includes one of Connecticut’s most famous clockmakers, Eli Terry.
+Other apprentices that are thought to have trained under Burnap include Daniel Kellogg, Harvey Sadd, Abel Bliss, Lewis Curtis, Nathaniel Olmsted, Levi Pitkin, Flavel Bingham, Ela Burnap and Thomas Lyman.
 Daniel was an active and respected citizen.
 He was for many years a Justice of the Peace and held court in a spacious room on the first floor of this house.
-In his latter years, probably before 1815, he gave up his shop, and fitted up a room in the attic of the house where he could keep busy at the less arduous kinds of work such as engraving and repairing watches.
+In his latter years, probably before 1815, he gave up his shop and fitted up a room in the attic of the house where he could keep busy at the less arduous kinds of work such as engraving and repairing watches.
 He died in 1838 at the age of seventy-eight, a prosperous and respected citizen.

 For more information about this clock click here .